rbisdorff/Digraph3/docSphinx/tutorial.rst

 Finally, we provide the :py:class:`randomPerfTabs.RandomRankPerformanceTableau` class for generating multiple criteria ranked performances, ie on each criterion, all decision actions appear linearly ordered without ties.

-This type of random performance tabeau is matching the :py:class:`votingDigrahs.RandomLinearVotingProfile` class provided by the :py:mod:`votingDigraphs` module.
+This type of random performance tabeau is matching the :py:class:`votingDigrahs.RandomLinearVotingProfile` class provided by the :py:mod:`votingProfiles` module.

 *Parameters*:
     * number of actions,